Contractor

 8. 📉 Don't challenge the numbers

-If your margin is dropping or your earnings are falling, it may be time to investigate.
+If your margin drops or your bottom line drops, it may be time to investigate.

-Your accountant is there to help you analyze, understand and optimize.
-Think about thecombination of accounting and taxation, the analysis center method and your level of solvency.
+Your accountant is there to help you analyze, understand, and optimize.
+Think about the combination of accounting + taxation, the method of analysis centres and your level of solvency.

 What you can do:

-You're paying for a service: it's normal to understand what you're buying.
+You pay for a service: it is normal to understand what you are buying.

-Sometimes, additional services are billed, or certain services are not included in the package.
+Sometimes services are charged additionally, or certain services are not included in the package.

 What you can do:

-An accountant isn't just a supplier.
-They're a strategic partner.
+An accountant is not just a supplier.
+It is a strategic partner.

-The more transparent, organized and communicative you are... the more he'll be able to help you.
+The more transparent, organized and communicative you are... the more he will be able to help you.

 What you can do:

-• Regular exchanges, not just at the end of the year
+• Exchange regularly, not only at the end of the year

 • Share your vision and priorities (set SMART goals)